caddyless/temp2/rebuttal_nips2021v2.md

 | MDP    |   VOC and ADE20K   | 73.32 |
 | MDP    |        COCO        | 76.85 |

-**Q3: [Considering the number of mask label instances, the COCO dataset may surpass Imagenet in terms of scale.]** 数据集比较不公平（数据挖掘的结果贴上嘛？算不算额外补充实验?（暂时先贴上了））
+**Q3: [Considering the number of mask label instances, the COCO dataset may surpass Imagenet in terms of scale.]**

 Yes, we admit that the data scale can not be comparable to the scale of data annotation and maybe we should use a more appropriate expression here.
 However, it is precise because of the difficulty of labeling that a single large-scale pixel-level labeled dataset is difficult to obtain.
 Our method provides a co-pretraining strategy using data from different sources and from the perspective of data amount, our performance is very outstanding.
 In addition, we can also utilize the class prototype from a small amount of pixel-level labeled data to perform data mining using unlabeled images.
 The results below show toy experiment results using no-label COCO data, which reviews that using a smaller amount of unlabeled images (compared to the scale of ImageNet) can further improve the performance.